eu-nebulous/sal/README.md

 - `<PASSWORD>`
 More regarding setting up SAL Kubernetes deployment script can be found [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#23-deploying-sal-as-a-kubernetes-pod) and regarding using the endpoints [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).

+SAL need to be connected to the ProActive to use any of the endpoints.
+If you are getting the `HTTP 500` error when calling the endpoints, which state NotConnectedException, it means that SAL is not connected to ProActive.
+This also can be seen in SAL [logs](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#32-view-sal-logs) (especially ones inside of container).
+Note that it is possible that the connection to ProActive is lost during the scenario execution, and need to be reestablished.

-- [Connect endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/1-connection-endpoints.md#11--connect-endpoint) - Establishing the connection to ProActive server.
+#####  1.1.[Connect endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/1-connection-endpoints.md#11--connect-endpoint) - Establishing the connection to ProActive server.

 ### Cloud registration